SvenAelterman/DicomDeIdSample/README.md

 This sample uses the [fo-dicom](https://github.com/fo-dicom/fo-dicom) .NET library to process the DICOM files.

 ## Running Locally
-Pre-reqs: The Azure Storage Emulator
+Pre-reqs: Azurite or the Azure Storage Emulator (deprecated)

 1. Open the solution in Visual Studio (2019 or later).
 2. Ensure the startup project is set to `Function-01`.